developer-zebra/developer-zebra-site/src/ehs/2-3/guide/features/index.md

 ------

 ### Disable Secure Mode
 The first step in returning a device to Normal Mode is to disable Secure Mode.
-There are two ways to accomplish this.
-Both involve removal of EHS from the device and require administrative privileges.
+This requires removal of EHS from the device and must be done by an administator.

 To remove EHS from a device running in Secure Mode:

 * Enter Admin Mode and [uninstall EHS](../setup#uninstallation), or
-* Perform an Enterprise Reset (Please refer to the device manual for details).
+* Perform an Enterprise Reset (refer to the device manual for details).

-With Secure-Mode EHS removed, follow the [EHS Setup](../setup#manualinstallation) guide for normal installation.
+With Secure-Mode EHS removed, follow the [EHS Setup Guide](../setup#manualinstallation) for normal installation.

 ------